sonos/torch-to-nnef/docs/tutos/6_quantization.md

 </figure>

-Quantization is a set of techniques that allow to reduce significantly model size, and in case of memory-bound computation for model inference: speed up model as well.
+Quantization is a set of techniques that allow to reduce significantly model size, and in case of memory-bound computations during model inference: speed up model as well.
 These techniques reduce the 'size' needed to store the numerical values representing the parameters of the neural network.